-- Amend Horizon 2020 Chapter 6 Commercial Land Use to add a Community Neighborhood Commercial Center (CC200) at the southern portion of the intersection of N 1800 Road (Farmer's Turnpike) and E 1200 Road. - 2.
-Amend Horizon 2020 Chapter 6 Commercial Land Use relocate the Neighborhood Commercial Center at the intersection of N 1750 Road and E 1000 Road to the intersection of N 1800 Road (Farmer's Turnpike) and E 1000 Road. - 3.
-Reevaluate and update the Urban Growth Area (UGA) in Horizon 2020. - 4.
-Adopt industrial design guidelines for industrially zoned areas to provide high quality, aesthetically pleasing industrial development. - 5.
-Include the planning area in the future wastewater and water master plan updates. - 6.
-Amend plan identified future streets into the future thoroughfares map in Transportation 2030. - 7.
+- Amend Horizon 2020 Chapter 6 Commercial Land Use to add a Community Neighborhood Commercial Center (CC200) at the southern portion southwest corner of the intersection of N 1800 Road (Farmer's Turnpike) and E 1200 Road. - 2.
+Amend Horizon 2020 Chapter 6 Commercial Land Use relocate the Neighborhood Commercial Center at the intersection of N 1750 Road and E 1000 Road to the northern portion of the intersection of N 1800 Road (Farmer's Turnpike) and E 1000 Road. - 3.
+Update Horizon 2020, Chapter 7 Industrial Land Use to reflect industrial land use locations as identified in this plan. - 4.
+Reevaluate and update the Urban Growth Area (UGA) in Horizon 2020. - 5.
+Adopt industrial design guidelines for industrially zoned areas to provide high quality, aesthetically pleasing industrial development. - 6.
+Include the planning area in the future wastewater and water master plan updates. - 7.
+Amend plan identified future streets into the future thoroughfares map in Transportation 2030. - 8.
 Include the planning area in future long-range transportation plan updates.